System Design Space

 Memory hierarchy and locality

-A core message is that data access cost differs by orders of magnitude, so architecture must follow that ladder.
+A core message is that data access cost changes by orders of magnitude, so architecture has to respect that ladder.

 • Temporal and spatial locality explain why cache-aware access patterns often beat raw CPU upgrades.